The Career Resource Center

 Place ads in JOM, The Journal of The Minerals, Metals & Materials Society, for up to three months free.

 Forging Career Center provides information on careers in the forging industry, the ability to search for job openings and post resumes online.
-An interactive CD-ROM, Forge Your Future is available to interested students at no charge.
-The CD contains process information, seven career path examples, interviews with recent graduates working in the forging industry.

 National Science Foundation: Research Experiences for Undergraduate Students